lidofinance/lido-improvement-proposals/LIPS/lip-32.md

    - Preset activation: `seal_all()` is the primary path that seals all predefined sealables at once.
    - Tactical fallback: if `seal_all()` cannot complete, the committee should use `seal_some()` to seal the subset that can be sealed within the same attack‑vector scope.

-4. **Operational scaling burden.** In the future, a single committee may be responsible for multiple GateSeals; without a standardized fixed signing window, the committee’s coordination burden (e.g., number of gatherings) is likely to grow in proportion to their number.
+4. **Operational scaling burden.** In the future, a single committee may be responsible for multiple GateSeals; without a standardized fixed signing window, the committee's coordination burden (e.g., number of gatherings) is likely to grow in proportion to their number.
    *A standardized fixed signing window* lets the committee prolong multiple GateSeals in a single session.

 ## Specification